Men’s Fitness Over 50 Crash Test Dummy

-When I turned 50, a once good friend told me that he was not as keen to hang out with me since I was now on the ‘other’ side.
+When I turned 50, my best friend told me that he was not as keen to hang out with me since I was now on the ‘other’ side.

-It took me a few moments till I realized that he was abandoning me due to the fear of being reminded of his own mortality because I was now closer to the other side by virtue of hitting the age of 50.
+It took me a few moments till I realized that he was abandoning me due to the fear of being reminded of his mortality because I was now closer to the other side by hitting the age of 50.

 The last thing I needed was another reminder that I was now a member of a different group of humanity, those closer to the other side.